llvm/llvm-project/llvm/docs/GitHub.rst

   # Don't forget clang-format
   git clang-format

+  # and don't forget running your tests
+  ninja check-llvm

   # Commit, use a good commit message
   git commit file.cpp

   # Create the PR, select to use your own fork when prompted.
+  # If you don't have a fork, gh will create one for you.
   gh pr create

   # If you get any review comments, come back to the branch and